ethereum-optimism/optimism/packages/contracts-bedrock/CONTRIBUTING.md

 In order to make sure that we don't accidentally overwrite storage slots, contract storage layouts are checked to make sure spacing is correct.

 This uses the `.storage-layout` file to check contract spacing.
-Run `pnpm validate-spacers` to check the spacing of all contracts.
+Run `just validate-spacers` to check the spacing of all contracts.

 #### Gas Snapshots

 We use forge's `gas-snapshot` subcommand to produce a gas snapshot for most tests within our suite.
-CI will check that the gas snapshot has been updated properly when it runs, so make sure to run `pnpm gas-snapshot`!
+CI will check that the gas snapshot has been updated properly when it runs, so make sure to run `just gas-snapshot`!

 #### Semver Locking